 3 Things To Avoid When Gripping The Golf Club

-When it comes to gripping the golf club it has a huge impact on your performance and overall consistency on the golf course.
-So if you are learning the game or simply struggling then checking your hold is a great place to start.
+Gripping the golf club has a huge impact on your performance and overall consistency on the golf course.
+So, if you are learning the game or simply struggling, then checking your hold is a great place to start.

-The club face is mainly responsible for the starting direction of the golf ball, so getting a hold that will allow you to deliver a consistent face at Impact with power is key.
+The club face is mainly responsible for the starting direction of the golf ball, so getting a grip that will allow you to deliver a consistent face at Impact with power is key.

 Here are 3 things to avoid when you hold the golf club……

 This is where the club is positioned too high in the lead hand running through the palm.

 This limits your ability to use your wrists efficiently and makes it very difficult to create a good wrist set in the golf swing, which is very important for POWER and strike.

 We prefer to see the grip a little lower in the hand, so that it runs diagonally underneath the heel pad through the base of the forefinger.